Introduction to the philosophy

 Where did the philosophy of Careful Nursing come from?

 Content analysis of the documentation of the 19th century Irish nurses' knowledge and practice gave rise to three categories which were identified as philosophical assumptions (Meehan 2012b).
 Subsequent experience implementing the assumptions in practice and consultation with a philosopher led to more precise statement of the assumptions and to calling them principles (Meehan 2014).
-These are shown in the Figure below.
+These are shown in the following Figure:

 A challenge: Nursing thinking overshadowed by biomedical thinking